ArduPilot/ardupilot_wiki/common/source/docs/common-prearm-safety-checks.rst

     FFT: calibrated xHz/xHz/xHz                             FFT Harmonic Notch issue                            See :ref:`In-Flight FFT Harmonic Notch Setup<common-imu-fft>` completes
     FFT: resolution is xHz, increase length                 FFT Harmonic Notch misconfiguration                 See :ref:`In-Flight FFT Harmonic Notch Setup<common-imu-fft>` completes
     Generator: Not healthy                                  Generator is not communicating with autopilot       Check :ref:`generator configuration <common-generators>`
+    Generator: No backend driver                            Firmware does not include seelected generator       Build version of firmware with desired generator using custom.ardupilot.org
     GPS and AHRS differ by Xm                               GPS and EKF positions differ by at least 10m        Wait until GPS quality improves.
 Move vehicle to a location with a clear view of the sky.
 Reduce sources of radio-frequency interference
     GPS blending unhealthy                                  At least one GPS is not providing good data         Move vehicle to a location with a clear view of the sky.
 Reduce sources of radio-frequency interference.
 Check :ref:`GPS blending configuration <common-gps-blending>`
     GPS Node x not set as instance y                        DroneCan GPS configuration error                    Check :ref:`GPS1_CAN_NODEID<GPS1_CAN_NODEID>` and :ref:`GPS2_CAN_NODEID<GPS2_CAN_NODEID>`